hkarl/propgen/docsource/customize.rst

 Almost all of the generated LaTeX code (ending up in generated/latex in the end) is controlled by this file.
 There are a few exceptions - notably, the headers of the workpackage is too complex to do via the templating engine; the files including the individual partner files and WP files are also generated  automatically since they are fairly straightforward.

-Details are explained in :ref:`sec-latexTemplates-cfg`.
+Details are explained in :ref:`sec-latexTemplates-cfg`; how to use the various options in this file is described in detail in the function generateTemplates in the source code of the latexFromXML.py module :ref:`seclatexFromXML`.

 ==========================